 Liberal Arts and Sciences @ UCM

-At University College Maastricht (UCM), we are currently preparing for a combination of on-site and online education.
+At University College Maastricht (UCM), we prepared for a combination of on-site and online education.
 We are taking into account all COVID-19 related preventive measures and we are developing online options for students who cannot yet come to Maastricht due to COVID-19 restrictions.

 On this website, you can follow our progress for the bachelor’s programme Liberal Arts and Sciences at University College Maastricht.